RossBoylan/mccli/README.md

 The careful reader will have noticed the word *reduces* in "reduces the chances you will break unrelated programs".
 It did not say it *eliminates* the risk.
 If you install a python module, like PySide2, that depends on non-python libraries like `Qt`, they may still end up being installed system-wide and cause trouble.

-From the project root (you should already be there) create a virtual environment with
+From the `mccli` root (you should already be there) create a virtual environment with
 ```shell
 py -m venv pyenv   # Windows
 python3 -m venv pyenv  # most others